 Life in Common with Bastien is every bit as blissful as Rosie hoped.
 With her family close, and the drama of Avalon far away, Rosie focuses on being the best aunt to Lane’s new baby.
 She tries to hide her vampire nature as best she can from public view, hoping to avoid any reminders of her time in Avalon.

 When Link shows up on her doorstep with an unexpected guest, Rosie realizes that just because she doesn’t need Avalon, doesn’t mean that Avalon doesn’t need her.

-“Only Girl” is the final installment of a 14-part fantasy romance series written by USA Today Bestselling Author Mary E. Twomey.
+“Common Girl” is book eight of a 14-part fantasy romance series written by USA Today Bestselling Author Mary E. Twomey.